 Max Patch Files:

-ControlPanel_XX-XX.maxpat This file contains the Max simulation and contains everything necessary to run the simulation, including the external jitter (which is what we coded) object that is used in the simulation.
+ControlPanel_XX-XX.maxpat – This file contains the Max simulation and contains everything necessary to run the simulation, including the external jitter (which is what we coded) object that is used in the simulation.
 Instructions on running the simulation can be found in this file in Presentation Mode.
 For more information about the external object, refer to jit.boids3d.mxo under the Other section of Directory Structure.

 FlockParamUI_XX-XX.maxpat - This is a max patch that is embedded in the ControlPanel patch.
 Contains the number fields for all the parameters of a flock and packages when a parameter is changed in the Control Panel so it can be sent to the external object. (i.e. Changing the speed of the first flock to 5.0 would produce the message: 'speed 5.0 1', where 5.0 is the new speed for this flock, and 1 is the flock whose speed will be updated.)